by Joseph Heller

 - Colonel Cathcart, completely bewildered and scared out of his wits by the surprise attacks, looks up into the sky and realizes Milo is bombing them.
-He races to the control tower and demands that Milo grounds his planes.
+He races to the control tower and demands that Milo ground his planes.

 - Milo, right there in the control tower, ignores Cathcart and tells his men to do the job right.
 He points out a supply shed that is still standing and sends the Germans back out to destroy it.

 - Initially, the American media reacts with righteous indignation, condemning Milo for betraying his country.
 But when Milo reveals the tremendous profit he made off the attack, they back off.
 Because they all have a share in the syndicate.

 - Doc Daneeka is one of the few people who still sees wrong in Milo's actions.
 During the bombing, Doc Daneeka did not run but performed his duty – tending to the wounded right there on the ground.

 - Ready for change of topic?
 We are taken back to Snowden's funeral right after the Avignon mission.
 After landing, the naked Yossarian is cared for by Doc Daneeka.

 - He continues to go about his business naked and even watches Snowden's funeral in the nude, seated up in a tree.

 - Milo finds Yossarian during the funeral and asks him to taste something.
 Because Yossarian refuses to come down, Milo climbs up the tree.
 He gives Yossarian chocolate-covered cotton to try.
 Yossarian spits it back in his face.
 Milo is desperate to serve this chocolate-covered cotton to the men and get it off his hands.

 - During the funeral, the chaplain who is performing the ceremony looks up and sees Yossarian naked in the tree.
 He is incredulous.
 Yossarian mistakes his gestures of surprise as the culmination of a very emotional funeral.